Bani-1525/My_first/README.md

 # OOP in Python

 <br>
-Create Account class with 2 attributes - balance and account no. create methods for debit, credit and printing the balance
+Create Account class with 2 attributes - balance and account no. create methods for debit, credit and printing the balance.